The BlackBerry 10 Native SDK

 Open source and cross-platform libraries

-BlackBerry 10 applications follow a simple development workflow.
+BlackBerry 10 apps follow a simple development workflow.
 This process is relevant not only for your initial release, but for each subsequent update to your app as well.

 - If your app has already been released to users, look at the Analytics metrics to see how they've been using it.
 This information can help you make informed decisions about new and existing features.